Skip to content

 • uv run crimson dbg focus <expected.cdt> <actual.cdt> --tick <n>

-Zig replay verifier status
+Zig native port status

 • docs/rewrite/zig-verifier.md